frederikheld/pot-pourri/README.md

 The purpose of the _persistence_ service is to collect all values that were sent from _Pot Pourri_ devices and store them in a database for later use.

-I decided to use _InfluxDB_ for this purpose, as it is specifically made for time-series data. _InfluxDB_ is available at Port 8086 but has no own web interface!
+It uses _InfluxDB_ for this purpose, as it is specifically made for time-series data. _InfluxDB_ is available at Port 8086 but has no own web interface!

 _InfluxDB_ is sided by _Telegraf_, which works as an adapter that receives _MQTT_ messages, converts them into the _InfluxDB_ data format, and stores them in the database.

-As the third tool in the collection there's _Chronograf_, which serves as a web user iterface for _InfluxDB_.
-It's similar to _PHPMyAdmin_ in the _MySQL_ world. _Chronograf_'s web interface is available at port 8888 via your browser.

 The _persistence_ service comes with the necessary configuration files and a `docker-compose` file that sets up all three tools to communicate with each other.
 This works out of the box, except you need a different configuration.